 - Not wanting to eat

-These are all normal signs after being spayed, however, if your dog is still refusing to eat after the first day, you should contact your vet and let them know.
-Your dog should also be willing to walk on their own.
-If you notice any unwillingness to get up after the first day, contact your vet about this as well.
+These are normal signs after being spayed.
+If your dog refuses to eat after the first day, contact your vet and let them know.
+Contact your vet if you are unwilling to get up after the first day.

-How long your dog will be in pain after spaying will depend on how quickly the incision heals.
+How long your dog will be in pain after spaying depends on how quickly the incision heals.
 Most incisions will heal within 2 weeks.
-Your dog will feel the most pain within the first few days.
-The pain should get better day by day.
+Your dog will feel the most pain within the first few days, which is why a dog whining 3 days after spay is normal.

-If you see that your dog is still in a lot of pain, talk to your veterinarian, they can prescribe pain relievers if they haven’t already.
+If your dog is still in pain, talk to your veterinarian.
+They can prescribe pain relievers if they haven’t already.
 Never give your dog pain relievers intended for humans.
-The best thing to give them is the prescribed medication from the veterinarian.

 Aside from pain, your dog may feel sleepy, agitated, and might not be able to balance.
 There are ways that you can help them feel comfortable so they can have an easy recovery.

 Most dogs will chew or lick at their incision due to pain or itchiness once it starts to heal.
 This can cause an infection of the wound or even cause it to open.
 This is costly to fix, and it ends up causing more pain to your dog.